Meet Jonah Falcon and his 13.5-inch member.

 When our eyes feasted on The Daily Show segment featuring Jonah Falcon, an unemployed actor with a 13.5-inch penis, we too wanted to sink our fangs (not like that) into the story.
 The man with one of the largest (recorded) packages in the world?
 (Sorry, not you Justin Bieber, but you may be a close second.)
 Yes, please!

 But, strictly for research purposes, of course.
 After all, we spend a significant amount of time debating the dubious benefits of size and wanted to chat girlfriend-style about the member likely resting on the inside of his thigh, not too far from his knee.

-So we set up an online Q and A, poured a round of mojitos, pulled up a chair and prepared ourselves for a salacious tell-all.
+So we set up an online Q and A with Jonah Falcon, poured a round of mojitos, pulled up a chair and prepared ourselves for a salacious tell-all.
 What do people say?
 Give us examples!
 Stories!
 What's it like?
 Is it uncomfortable?
 Any complaints?
 Compliments?
 Are you really bisexual?

 I moved back, partly because I am unemployed, and chiefly because I'm taking care of a sick family member.
 When I'm re-employed, we'll be hiring a healthcare professional.

 2. If you don't have an interest in doing porn, why talk about your penis size?

 Just something that happened and steam-rolled since 1999.

 3. Do all these media ventures help with your acting/blogging career?

 They get hits, certainly.

 4. Is it true you consider yourself bisexual?
 If so, what are the differences in how men and women react to your size?